-So, what we are talking here is that, if this normal distribution and if this is the mark for this 75, then the then the $P(X \ge 75) + P(X \le 75)$ is covering the entire area below this curve, that is which is 1.So, that is why and the standard normal distribution you know that is available for the less than equal to values.
-So, as it is available for this less than equal to values.
+So, what we are talking here is that, if this normal distribution and if this is the mark for this 75, then the then the probability x greater than equals to 75 plus probability x less than equals to 75 is covering the entire area below this curve, that is which is 1.
+So, that is why the standard normal distribution you know that is available for the less than equal to values.
+So, as it is available for this less than equal to values, then that is why we are interested to transfer it from this greater than equal to sign to this less than equals to sign.

-Then that is why we are interested to transfer it from this \geq sign to this \leq sign.
-Now, you know one thing is also important here, just to say you that, whether we will include the greater than equal to sign will be included in the both the side, this question may come to your mind.
-Basically in the mathematical concept, what we should not, we cannot include both the equality sign in both the side, either this should be equal to or that should be equal to.
+Now, you know one thing is also important here, just to say you that, whether we will include the greater than equal to sign will be included in the both the side, this question may come to your mind, basically in the mathematical concept, what we should not, we cannot include both the equality sign in both the side, either this should be equal to or that should be equal to.

 But, remember that, so far as the continuous random variable is concerned, this is of no harm, because for the continuous random variable, if we want to know the probability of it is specific value, which is equal to the specific value is 0, that we discuss at the beginning of this course.
-And this is what and this normal distribution you know, this is a continuous random distribution, continuous probability distribution.
-So, for this one, if I want to know, what is the probability that X=75.
-That means, that probability X=75 is 0.

-So, what we can, what we can think in this way, that $P(X \ge 75) = 1 - P(X \le 75) + 0$ and that 0 is nothing, but probability X = 75.
+And this is what and this normal distribution you know, this is a continuous random distribution, continuous probability distribution, So, for this one, if I want to know, what is the probability that x equals to 75.
+That means, that probability x equals to 75 is 0.
+So, what we can, what we can think in this way, that probability x greater than equal to 75 is equals to 1 minus probability less than 75 plus 0 and that 0 is nothing, but probability x equals to 75.
 So, whether you are including or excluding the equality sign, it does not matter mathematically, so far as the distribution is continuous.
-So, with this, now we will follow again the similar procedure, we will first we have to transfer it to get that reduce variate, which is your 75 minus the mean 150 divided by the standard deviation 38, which is equals to minus 1.97, this $Z \le -1.97$ can be directly obtained from the table or as I told, if only the positive side is available, then also you can further transfer it to that $1-P(Z \le)$ that +1.97.

-So, using this one, if you now again if you get that the value of this Z for 1.97 and you do this calculation basically, this probability less than equals to this one will be equals to your 0.976.
+So, with this, now we will follow again the similar procedure, we will first we have to transfer it to get that reduce variate, which is your 75 minus the mean 150 divided by the standard deviation 38, which is equals to minus 1.97, this z less than equals to minus 1.97 can be directly obtained from the table or as I told, if only the positive side is available, then also you can further transfer it to that 1 minus probability of z less than equals to that plus 1.97.
+So, using this one, if you now again if you get that the value of this z for 1.97 and you do this calculation basically, this probability less than equals to this one will be equals to your 0.976.

 So, the probability that the annual rainfall in a certain year is at least 75 centimeter is your 0.976.
 So, for the catchment, that we are talking about, there is a high probability, that 75 centimeter of rainfall.
 So, getting 75 centimeter of annual rainfall is highly probable that is what we can infer.